zuruoke/Face-Crop-App/README.md

 - Train the Pretrained RetinaNet by specifying a backbone (I used Retina50) and save the learned parameters after each epochs
 - Convert the saved model to an inference graph to test on unseeen data
 - Save the results as a Pandas DataFrame using the corresponding datapoints after testing on the test data
-- Use OPENCV's imwrite function to save the cropped image to a folder
+- Use OpenCV's imwrite function to save the cropped image to a folder

 # Results
 ![220](https://user-images.githubusercontent.com/51057490/83917973-b221f600-a76f-11ea-8484-c82f6f8f0780.jpg) ![c5](https://user-images.githubusercontent.com/51057490/83918046-daa9f000-a76f-11ea-8543-64252f236f99.JPG)